-Name Attribute Re latio onsh ip v vith the Con npar ıy
+Name Attribute Relationship with the Company

-a b С d e f g h i j k
+а b с d e f g h i j k

 Mariko Bando From another company

-Akira Arima From another company

 Junichi Tobimatsu Lawyer

-Rochelle Kopp From another company Akemi Ishiwata From another company
+Rochelle Kopp From another company

+Akemi Ishiwata From another company

+Jun Suzuki From another company

-- \ Categories for "Relationship with the Company" - \ "o" when the director presently falls or has recently fallen under the category; - "\Delta" when the director fell under the category in the past - \ "•" when a close relative of the director presently falls or has recently fallen under the category; - "A"when a close relative of the director fell under the category in the past - a.
-Executive of the Company or its subsidiaries - b.
+Categories for "Relationship with the Company"

+"o" when the director presently falls or has recently fallen under the category;

+" Δ " when the director fell under the category in the past

+"•" when a close relative of the director presently falls or has recently fallen under the category;

+" \blacktriangle " when a close relative of the director fell under the category in the past a.
+Executive of the Company or its subsidiaries

+- b.
 Non-executive director or executive of a parent company of the Company - c.
 Executive of a fellow subsidiary company of the Company - d.
 A party whose major client or supplier is the Company or an executive thereof - e.
 Major client or supplier of the listed company or an executive thereof - f.
 Consultant, accountant or legal professional who receives a large amount of monetary consideration or other property from the Company besides compensation as a Director/Audit & Supervisory Board Members - g.
-Major shareholder of the Company (or an executive of the said major shareholder if the shareholder is a legal entity) - h.
+Major shareholder of the Company (or an executive of the said major shareholder if the shareholder is a legal entity)

+- h.
 Executive of a client or supplier company of the Company (which does not correspond to any of d, e, or f) (the director himself/herself only) - i.
 Executive of a company, between which and the Company Outside Directors/Audit & Supervisory Board Members are mutually appointed (the director himself/herself only) - j.
-Executive of a company or organization that receives a donation from the Company (the director himself/herself only) - k.
+Executive of a company or organization that receives a donation from the Company (the director himself/herself only)

+k.
 Others